First Aid: Head Lice

 A doctor will recommend a medicated rinse or lotion to kill the lice.
 It's important to follow the directions for these products exactly because applying too much or too often can be harmful.

 Here are some ways to get rid of lice and their eggs around the house:

-Check everyone in the house for lice and seek treatment if necessary.
+- Check everyone in the house for lice and get treatment if necessary.

-is constantly scratching or complains of itches that don't go away
+- is constantly scratching or complains of itching that doesn't go away

-has scratched the scalp to the point of redness, swelling, or visible pus
+- has scratched the scalp to the point of redness, swelling, bleeding, or visible pus

 You can help protect your kids from head lice by teaching them to: